great01-cyber/hows-whys.education/README.md

 Although both groups showed equal performance on domain-specific knowledge test, the self-explanation group outperform the control group on problem solving with in particular on far-transfer items, that is, problems that were substantially different from those used in the learning session.26

+These findings suggest that unfamiliarity acts as a trigger for students to engage in more active thinking; the greater diagnostic challenge apparently encourages them to generate more self-explanations, and eventually leads to better learning.20, 26 Even more interesting is the potential contribution of biomedical knowledge to the benefit of SE.
+Studies looking at the benefits of integrating relevant biomedical knowledge in the process of learning clinical reasoning in novice diagnosticians suggest that it may help students construct more coherent mental representations of diseases, increasing retention in the longer term and helping them to diagnose difficult cases.12, 37, 38 Similarly, self-explanation when used while solving less familiar cases seems to activate students׳ biomedical knowledge, which could in turn help them create new links between biomedical and clinical knowledge and eventually construct a more coherent illness scripts or representation of a disease.

 Significant learning gains have been shown in students who are prompted to generate explanations as opposed to being provided with an explanation or simply reviewing material (Pressley, McDaniel, Turnure, Wood, & Ahmad, 1987).
 Researchers hypothesize that elaborate interrogation prompts learners to associate new material with prior knowledge and create new knowledge structures (Willoughby & Wood, 1994).
 The benefits of self-explanation have been demonstrated across a broad range of content areas, for learners with both high and low abilities (Chi, de Leeuw, Chiu, & LaVancher, 1994), and when used with both direct instruction and discovery learning (Rittle-Johnson, 2006).Self-explanation is an active learning technique of proven effectiveness in other domains which consists of having students explaining to themselves information on to-be-learned materials.